“When once you interfere with the order of nature, there is no knowing where the results will end.”

 Like Koch, Pasteur was very motivated by money.
 In the race for a vaccine for anthrax, for example, not only did Pasteur not test it on animals before using humans; it was also established that Pasteur actually stole the formula from a colleague named Toussaint.
 Unable to prove his claim at the time, Toussaint died a few months later of a nervous breakdown.
 (Hume)

 There was a book published in 1932 that is still in print today: Bechamp or Pasteur?
-This book was written by E. Douglas Hume, who it turns out was actually a woman who had to disguise her name as male to get the book published.
-Hume chronicles a contemporary of Pasteur, Antoine Bechamp, the most respected researcher and teacher in France at the time, department head at the University at Lille.
+This book was written by E. Douglas Hume, who was actually a woman who had to disguise her name to get the book published.
+Hume chronicles a contemporary of Pasteur, Dr Antoine Bechamp, the most respected researcher and teacher in France at the time, head of 4 departments at the University at Lille.

 Bechamp was too busy to be bothered with conventions and awards and politics.
 He was a professor and a researcher, and that took every moment of his time until his death at 93.
 It was Bechamp’s view that it was not the bug that caused disease, but rather the condition in which bugs lived.
 Disease happens when an imbalance causes some of the more pathological that is, bad, bacteria to take over.
 What causes that?
 Low resistance, weak immune system.
 Seems like such a simple idea, but that is really the foundation of the whole controversy all along.
 In the end, everyone, even Pasteur, agreed that bugs – bacteria and viruses – do not alone cause disease.

 A little research uncovers the following amazing possibilities about Pasteur, which the reader is encouraged to further investigate:

 Pasteur had no training or credentials in either medicine or physiology; he was a chemist